-- Hansel & Gretel: 2 hours 20 minutes with 1 intermission
+- Hansel & Gretel: 2 hours and 20 minutes, including one intermission

-- The Factotum: 2 hours 20 minutes with 1 intermission
+- The Factotum: 2 hours and 30 minutes, including one intermission

-- Carmen: 3 hours 25 minutes with 2 intermissions
+- Carmen: 3 hours and 25 minutes, including two intermissions

-- West Side Story: 2 hours 30 minutes with 1 intermission
+- West Side Story: 2 hours and 30 minutes, including one intermission

 The Lyric Opera House doors open two hours before the start of every performance, allowing plenty of time for you to sit down for a meal in one of our on-site restaurants, learn more about your performance at a pre-opera talk, or sip a glass of wine from one our many lobby bars.